opensourcedesign/opensourcedesign.github.io/_posts/How-to-add-an-article-to-open-source-design.md

-# How to creat an article for Open Source Design
+# How to create an article for Open Source Design

 Posts on Open Source Design.net appear on the [Articles page here](https://opensourcedesign.net/articles/).